 PIR sensors can detect motion in light and dark spaces and can be used in environments with irregular heat cycles.
 PIR sensors do require a direct line of sight between the sensor and any motion in a space to function properly.
-Because of this, PIR sensors cannot be used in open spaces or areas with barriers, walls, or large objects.
+Because of this, PIR sensors cannot be used in areas with obstructions such as cubical walls or large other large objects.

-Microwave sensors detect slight movement with added benefits over PIR technology.
-When using microwave sensors, placement and application are key as they do not penetrate metal and objects blowing in the wind can trigger false alarms.
+Microwave sensors detect slight movement even through low density materials.
+When using microwave sensors, placement and application are key as they do not penetrate metal and can pick up movements not created by humans which can trigger false triggers.
 Microwave sensors are capable of the following:

-- Detecting motion through low density materials and can be mounted inside most lighting fixtures - Having a wide detection area - Adjustable time delay and daylight threshold
+- Detecting motion through low density materials and can be mounted inside most lighting fixtures - Generally are able to pick up smaller movements compared to PIR